WARNING! |

 Dude had a senior exam on 2/24/10.
 The vet said she was just dandy and did not need her blood work done at this time.
 Her weight was down to 9.3 pounds.

 The prescribing vet who I do not know said to give half of a 5 mg pill of methimazole twice a day.
-When I picked it up, the vet I know was there, and she said it would be okay to try to see if she is okay on once a day.
+When I picked it up, the vet I know was there, and she said it would be okay to try to see if she was okay on once a day.
 I had a plan.
 It worked the first night.
-I put the pill in a pill pocket and left it for her at night when she is in the basement alone.
+I put the pill in a pill pocket and left it for her at night when she was in the basement alone.
 She actually ate it in front of me.
 As a test, I tried to catch her all the next day whenever I saw her and never did.
 Hopefully, once a day will do for now.
 As I type this, she actually just walked by!

 |